 While Cheryl’s fashion reporting is extensive in Austin, previously, Cheryl immersed herself in the fashion industry starting from her early days in college at Western Illinois University.
 In all, she has more than 25 years of retail and marketing experience excelling in sales and marketing with several national retailers.

 While working in Dallas for the national retailer, Men’s Wearhouse, she mixed her love of fashion sales with video production.
 The founder, George Zimmer commissioned her to create the company’s first video explaining the topic of business casual dressing.
 The video was released nationally to its retail chain.

-Cheryl was the first on-air personality for News 8 Austin to be recognized for her work by the Austin Chronicle; she was honored with the critic’s pick for “Best Fashion Coverage on Local TV.”
-She also covered the catwalks at New York’s Fashion Week in a highly praised week-long series for News 8 Austin.
+Cheryl was the first on-air personality for News 8 Austin to be recognized for her work by The Austin Chronicle; she was honored with the critic’s pick for “Best Fashion Coverage on Local TV.”
+She has also received an Austin Fashion Week Fashion Trailblazer Award.